Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ## Introduction

-ScadaEx is a software component that integrates the Powel SmG system and the Nematic Scada system.
+ScadaEx is a software component that integrates the Volue SmG system and the Nematic Scada system.
 The component can be considered as an extended Scada component, and therefore it has been given the name “ScadaEx”.
-This comprehensive functionality includes two-way exchange of time series data between the Nematic/iFIX real-time database and the SmG time series database (Oracle), autopilot functionality, and naming conventions between the Powel Simulator data model and the Scada real time database.
+This comprehensive functionality includes two-way exchange of time series data between the Nematic/iFIX real-time database and the SmG time series database (Oracle), autopilot functionality, and naming conventions between the Volue Simulator data model and the Scada real time database.

-For more details, see `ScadaEx User guide`.
+For more details, see *ScadaEx User guide*.

 ## Prerequisites

 ### System requirements

-For a detailed overview of system requirements, see SmG Release notes.
+For a detailed overview of system requirements, see *SmG Release notes*.

 ## Install ScadaEx

 The ScadaEx software is distributed as a Zip archive file and is deployed using a simple “copy-install” method.
 There is no separate installer.
 To install you perform the following steps:

 - Extract the Zip file to an appropriate folder.
-  - Powel recommends extracting to folder `C:\Powel\Icc`.
+  - Volue recommends extracting to folder `C:\Volue\Icc`.
   - Make sure you extract with paths, as the Zip file contains files in a subfolder structure that needs to be kept.
 - Perform a basic SmG configuration.
   - Some SmG configuration is required for ScadaEx to run, e.g. installation path and database connection info.
 See [Basic SmG configuration](#basic-smg-configuration).